Fergus Anderson: Motorcycle racing career

-He retired from racing to become Moto Guzzi's team manager, but quit over a dispute over having a freer hand at running the team.
+Anderson won his second consecutive Mettet Grand Prix on 1 May 1955, however withdrew from the World Championships after his criticism of the FIM's organization provoked them to cancel his racing license.
+He became Moto Guzzi's race team manager, but quit over a dispute over having a freer hand at running the team.
 He returned to racing and was offered a ride by the BMW factory.
-He died in 1956 after being thrown from his bike at a race in Floreffe, Belgium.
+He died on 6 May 1956 at the age of 47, after being thrown from his motorcycle during a race in Floreffe, Belgium.
+Anderson was buried at the cemetery nearest the site of his accident in Namur, Belgium.